apollographql/apollo/docs/source/resources/graphql-glossary.md

 ```

 <h2 id="docstring">Docstring</h2>
 <p>It is used for providing descriptions of types, fields and arguments.
-It adds metadata to a GraphQL document.
 Docstrings show up in the documentation panel inside GraphQL playground and GraphiQL.</p>

 ```js
 """